-It's easy to miss the alternative endings and even entire items - from the Dummy Finger to an Axe you can equip and use - so whether you're playing on PS4, Xbox One or PC, here's a guide to finding every discovery in the latest and final 'Midnight' demo.
+It's easy to miss the alternative endings and even entire items - from the Dummy Finger, an Axe you can equip and use and even a Rare Coin you can take with you to the full game - so whether you're playing on PS4, Xbox One or PC, here's a guide to finding every discovery in the latest and final 'Midnight' demo.

 There are obviously spoilers ahead, so be sure to play the demo before reading.